 The Wives, Handmaids (and the Marthas) serve their husbands, the military Commanders and their households in one way or another.
 The state tackles the problem of the decrease in birth rates by assuming the control of women’s bodies.
 For The Handmaids specifically freedom is restricted.
 They move in pairs.
 They dress in red habits and white veiled hats.
 There are so many rules.
 It is dangerous to speak because some words are forbidden and cannot be uttered.
 On the other hand, it is dangerous not to speak as the silence may give away one’s true feelings.
 For women in general they cannot vote, read, work or hold property.

 Offred’s role is to bear child(ren) for her Commander, whose wife (Serena Joy) is unable to conceive.

-The colonies are dreadful places and the handmaids live in fear for their lives because if they do not fall pregnant within two years they can end up there; or be shredded!
+The colonies are dreadful places and the handmaids live in fear for their lives because if they do not fall pregnant within two years they can end up there and die!

 The reader gets to know of Offred’s inner struggles because of the first-person narrative.
 So, the reader learns of Offred’s whole life…her life before this, about her relationship with divorcee Luke, and about the child they parented.
 Offred’s real name is not revealed.
 Her anonymity throughout is significant to a key story plot toward the end.

 The final section of The Handmaid’s Tale includes Historical Notes, which explores many topics and themes of the book as well as the open ending.

 First published in Canada in 1985, and if you’ve never came across this as a form of curriculum study for the topic of totalitarian theocracy, or it has been a cautionary tale that has escaped your radar so far, I whole heartedly recommend it.